osrg/gobgp/docs/sources/grpc-client.md

 # Managing GoBGP with Your Favorite Language

 This page explains how to managing GoBGP with your favorite Language.
 You can use any language supported by [gRPC](http://www.grpc.io/) (10 languages are supported now).
-This page gives an example in Python, Ruby, C++, Node.js, and Java.
-It assumes that you use Ubuntu 16.04 (64bit).
+This page gives an example in Python and C++.

 ## Contents